Table of Contents

 View on Amazon.com ➜

 It’s funny, but the way the weather behaves around Disney World makes it hard to predict when it’s going to rain.
-Spoiler alert: It rains A LOT (sometimes 15 days in a month!)
-Storms can pop up out of nowhere even when it looks like a sunny day.
+Spoiler alert: It rains A LOT (sometimes 15 days a month!)
+Storms can pop up out of nowhere, even when it looks like a sunny day.
 If you’re unprepared, this can leave you soggy and cold for the rest of the afternoon.
-Carrying around a windproof travel umbrella (or two) is a great precaution for staying ahead of moody weather – this one also comes with a lifetime replacement guarantee.
+Carrying around a windproof travel umbrella (or two) is a smart precaution for staying ahead of moody weather.

 travel umbrella